 If your sump pump keeps running regardless of the weather in your local area, this is a sign of a problem that needs to be resolved by a licensed technician.
 The source of the issue may be a blockage in your float switch.
 In addition, the sump pump in your home may operate for a long period of time due to movement in the pit or liner.
 Once the sump pump moves, the switch can become defective.

-On the other hand, the sump pump in your living space may be performing long cycles because it is too small to accomidate the size of your basement.
-Prior to purchasing a system, it's important to consult with a licensed plumber to ensure you find a sump pump with a correct capacity.
+On the other hand, the sump pump in your living space may be performing long cycles because it is too small to accommodate the size of your basement.
+Prior to purchasing a system, it's important to consult with our team of licensed plumbers in Bolingbrook, IL and other areas to ensure you find a sump pump with a correct capacity.
 In a large number of cases, the sump pump may be running constantly due to a sump pit that is too small.
 If the sump pit is not large enough, it will become filled with water at a fast rate.
 This will cause the sump pump to activate and perform long cycles.

 Blockage in the Discharge Pipes